National Novel Writing Month 2024

 Maybe This Year!

-NaNoWriMo is back for 2023.
+NaNoWriMo is back for 2024--25 glorious years of writing.
 There will never be a shortage of words, or people willing to write them.
 For some this is fun, for others an adventure, for others self-exploration, and yet for others it is fulfilling the dream of a lifetime.
 The South Bay NaNoWriMo group has always been strong with many participants, write-ins, and parties.
 It's a great way to make friends, enjoy a few new coffee shops and maybe even get some writing done as well.

 There are a lot of reasons I keep coming back to NaNoWriMo—the creative process, the people, the fun.
 If there's any shortcoming to the program, it's that I've never produced anything I'd actually want anyone else to read.
 However, that hasn't kept me from trying again and again, year after year.
 Because as October ends, November begins, and I go from thinking, "maybe next year" to "maybe this year".
 Maybe this year I'll produce something that is worth showing to someone else, to actually doing the necessary editing, and to maybe someday getting published.
 Who knows?
 There's only one way to find out, and that's by writing 1667 words every day for a month.
 There's still time this month!
 See ya at the finish line!